 Due to the competitive nature of the program applications, meeting admission requirements does not guarantee admission.
 Students who meet the admission requirements may be invited to participate in an interview and to submit an additional writing sample.
 Applications are evaluated based on the admission requirements and continue until the class is filled.
 A wait list of qualified students is maintained until the program track cohort is filled.

 Admission Requirements Admission to the M.S.O.T. program is highly competitive.
 There is no graduate entrance examination (GRE/MAT) requirement, but the following academic and other admission criteria must be met for consideration.

 - Overall GPA of 3.0 in college course work.

 - Successful completion (no grade below C) of all prerequisite courses by the end of the semester before starting the program.
 Combined GPA of 3.0 in these prerequisites.

 - Evidence of sustained volunteer, work or life experience with individuals who have disabilities.

-- Evidence of volunteer or observations of occupational therapy in two different settings (no minimum number of hours required).
+- Evidence of volunteer or observations of occupational therapy (no minimum number of hours required).